Room Search Protocol

 Individuals Involved in the Search

-- All searches must be approved by a member of the on-call Student Affairs staff.
+- All searches must be authorized by a member of the on-call Student Affairs staff.

-- All searches must be conducted by Public Safety personnel with at least one member of the Student Affairs staff present, if possible.
+- All searches must be conducted by Public Safety personnel.
+A member of the Student Affairs staff will be present as well when possible.

 Responsibilities of those Conducting the Search